uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 Installing _uhppoted-mqtt_ is straightforward and described in the [README](https://github.com/uhppoted/uhppoted-mqtt#installation).

-If you're installing it as a service (daemon) the installation will automatically create (or update) the _/etc/uhppotd/uhppoted.conf_ configuration file.
+If you're installing it as a service/daemon (recommended) the installation will automatically create (or update) the _/etc/uhppotd/uhppoted.conf_ configuration file.
 If you're installing it as a console application and don't already have a _uhppoted.conf_ file you can generate one by running the following command:
 ```
 ./uhppoted-mqtt config > /etc/uhppoted/uhppoted.conf
 ```

-The default installation is configured with full security enabled which is unnecessary for an integration with _Greengrass_ and also makes debug difficult/impossible.
-It can always be re-enabled incrementally once the system is up and running..
+The default installation is configured with full security enabled which is unnecessary for an integration with _Greengrass_ and also makes debug difficult.
+It can always be re-enabled incrementally once the system is up and running.

 To run without internal security, edit the _/etc/uhppoted/uhppoted.conf_ file:
 ```